 The most commonly configured scenario is when you want to make sure that you are retrieving artifacts in a particular group ID from a particular repository.
 This is especially useful when you want your own organization’s artifacts from the hosted Release and Snapshot repositories only.

-Routes are applicable when you are trying to resolve an artifact from a repository group; using routes allows you to modify the repositories Nexus will consult when it tries to resolve an artifact from a group of repositories.
+Routes are applicable when you are trying to resolve an artifact from a repository group.
+Using routes allows you to modify the repositories Nexus will consult when it tries to resolve an artifact from a group of repositories.

 Figure 6.21, “Routing Configuration Screen in Nexus” shows the Routing configuration screen.
-Clicking on a route will bring up a screen which will allow you to configure the properties of a route.
+Clicking on a route will bring up a screen that will allow you to configure the properties of a route.
 The configuration options available for a route are: